mkearney/data-scribers/content/post/2018-04-14-coursera-rprogramming.md

   - josiahparrycom
 ---

-Over the past several weeks I have been helping students, career professionals, and people of other backgrounds learn R. During this time one this has become apparent, people are teaching the old paradigm of R and avoiding the tidyverse all[... <i class="fas fa-external-link-alt"></i>](http://josiahparry.com/post/tidy-coursera-r-programming/)
+Over the past several weeks I have been helping students, career professionals, and people of other backgrounds learn R[... <i class="fas fa-external-link-alt"></i>](http://josiahparry.com/post/tidy-coursera-r-programming/)